-If you have above a 1, let’s say a 2.5, then you have a positive earning probability.
+If you have a profit ratio above 1, let’s say 2.5, then you have a positive earning probability.
 This means that on every trade you enter, the probability for you to earn is the value of the profit factor.
 It’s generally agreed upon that if you have a profit factor above 2.0, that you have a very stable and efficient trading performance.

 This ratio can also tell us the efficiency of your trading expectancy.
-You can also use the same ratio to calculate with pips or points but the profit factor is usually done just with the monetary worth.
-Money management is the big considerable in the value of the ratio.
+You can also use the same ratio to calculate with pips or points, but the profit factor is usually done just with the monetary worth.
+Money management is a big consideration in the value of the ratio.

-We covered the drawdown characteristics in quite a bit of depth recently but it’s worth mentioning again in the context of ratios which are incredibly helpful when judging the viability of future market moves.
+We covered the drawdown characteristics in quite a bit of depth, but it’s worth mentioning it again in the context of trading ratios which are incredibly helpful when judging the viability of future market moves.